 Then I used a regular 9 x 12.5 sheet pan for the neck of the guitar.
 After cooling all the cakes I cut out my template that I made from tracing the guitar.
 I made sure I had the right measurements by measuring the actual guitar.
 Then I laid my template onto each of the cakes and cut out my design.

 I decided to try my luck at fondant and I kneaded the food coloring in (green for the face of the guitar).
 After getting the color I wanted I rolled it out, used the guitar template again and cut out the face.
 I did the same with the black for the other part of the face.
 Then I colored the fondant to grey and rolled out the pieces for where the strings go on a guitar.
 I don’t know what these are called.

 I used Rollo’s for the volume knobs on the face.
 Next, I used fondant again for the screws.
 I used black icing for the neck of the guitar.
 I used softened star burst for the tuning knobs (at the top of the neck).
 Next I used fondant for the things used to tighten the strings that tune it.
 And last but not least I used a steady hand and icing to make the strings.

 This guitar birthday cake took me nine hours to make but it was well worth the effort I put into it.

 I made this full size guitar birthday cake for a friend who is a singer in a well known band in our area.
-I cut the head of the guitar from a 16" square pan so that it was all one piece.
-The fret bar was constructed from an 8" square pan cut in thirds then placed end to end for the length.
+I cut the head of the guitar from a 16″ square pan so that it was all one piece.
+The fret bar is constructed from an 8″ square pan cut in thirds then placed end to end for the length.

 I used fondant on the top of the cake for the detailing, fishing line for the strings and finished the sides with royal icing.
 One of my favorites I’ve made so far!